ItsMeBrille/MMM-TBF/README.md

 ### Introduction

 MMM-TBF is a MagicMirror2 module that displays abbreviations and their full form from a JSON data file.
 The abbreviations are shown in a randomized order, making it an interactive and educational addition to your MagicMirror2 setup.
 The default list of abbreviations is a list of Norwegian Defence terms.
-The name TBF is short for the Norwegian word **T**re**B**okstavs**F**orkortelse, Three word abbreviation
+The name TBF is short for the Norwegian word **T**re**B**okstavs**F**orkortelse, three letter abbreviation.

 ### Installation